alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 Only the PES_packet_data_bytes section of a PES packet MUST be encrypted.
 The PES packet dta bytes MUST be encoded as a big-endian sequence of bytes subdivided into zero or more complete data slices of 16 bytes, that MAY be terminated by a partial data slice of less than 16 bytes.
 Partial data slices MUST be assumed to be zero-filled to complete a big-endian data slice of 16 bytes by the AES encryption/decryption internal process.
 The provided bytes of the partial data slice correspond to the most significant bytes of the big-endian data slice.
 The zero filled bytes MUST be ignored/discarded and not be considered as being part of the PES packet data bytes.

+Note: Any PES packet data bytes sequence is allowed to terminate with a partial data slice of less than 16 bytes.

 CTR Full Header|
 --- |
  `0                   1                   2                   3   `|